California Residential

 granted, but such stays are almost always

-granted on the condition that the tenant pay
+granted on the condition that the tenant

-money to the landlord.
-The court’s power to
+the money to the landlord.
+The court’s

-40 days unless the landlord consents to
+judgment unless the landlord consents to

 further stays.